prof3ssorSt3v3/mad9034/docs/deliverables/miniProject/exercise3.md

-# Exercise 3 — Brainstorming
+# Exercise 3: Brainstorming

 ## Introduction

 Welcome to the creative ideation phase!
-This week, we will channel our creativity to come up with innovative concepts that address the problem you identified in your problem statement.
+This week, you will channel your creativity to come up with innovative design concepts that address the problem you identified in your problem statement.

 ## Instructions

 ::: tip Figma File

-Continue to use the Figma file from exercise 1.
+Continue to use the Figma file from Exercise 1.
-Complete your work on the corresponding page for this exercise.
+Complete your work on the page corresponding to Exercise 3.

 :::